boazsegev/plezi-website/docs/guides/hello_world.html.md

 * Handle 404 errors gracefully.
 * Add an AJAX JSON (AJAJ) rewite-route to set our reponse format.
 * Send the response in JSON format when requested (using the power of templates and layouts).
-* Install Github's render engine and use that instead of our original render engine (but we will keep the layout).
+* Install a Markdown render engine and use that instead of our original html render engine (but we will keep the layout).

 Get ready to write the most bloated, feature rich, "hello world" application and discover how easy it can be to support all these features when using Plezi.